A Full Day in Salay

 On arrival into Salay, we’ll first stop at Yoke Sone Kyaung, an impressive teak monastery famous for the intricate wood carvings that adorn its exterior.
 Inside you can view a selection of rare Buddhist antiques, the likes of which are hard to find anywhere else in the country.
 Equally as interesting is the 19th century building that neighbours the monastery, used by the present-day monks as sleeping quarters.
 This was built by the daughter of an influential Burmese merchant, U Po Gyi.
 U Po Gyi also made the formal request to King Thibaw to build Yoke Sone Kyaung, whom after accepting, famously donated the teak and other materials required for the monastery’s construction.

 Across the road from Yoke Sone Kyaung is Man Paya Pagoda, home to the largest lacquerware Buddha in Myanmar.
-Dating back to the 13th century, this truly is an impressive piece of Buddhist artwork, and it’s one of the only images that allows you to crawl backwards and peer inside (assuming the caretaker’s there to unlock the small door).
+Dating back to the 13th century, this truly is an impressive piece of Buddhist artwork, and it’s one of the only images that allows you to crawl backwards and peer inside (assuming the janitor’s around to unlock the small door).
 Five minutes here will be more than enough, but it is well worth the stop, even if it’s just to admire the size and craftsmanship of this sacred image.

 Following lunch, we will visit U Po Gyi’s grand mansion, another unique colonial relic decorated with a variety of lavish stucco designs.
 Now looked after by a caretaker and his family, a stop here provides further insight into the life of a man who was extremely wealthy, often dabbled in political affairs, dangerously handsome and notorious for breaking the hearts of those he courted.